$

 Starlight Express

-Starlight Express follows the story of a young but obsolete steam engine named Rusty, who races in a championship against modern engines in the hope of impressing a first-class carriage, Pearl.
-This 1984 British musical includes music by Andrew Lloyd Webber and lyrics by Richard Stilgoe, though later productions have included additional lyrics from other lyricists and additional music by Andrew Lloyd Webber’s son Alistair.
-Originally premiered on Broadway in 1987 at the Gershwin Theatre, Starlight Express has been revised many times.
-Since then, it has received several worldwide tours.
+Starlight Express follows the story of a young but obsolete steam engine named Rusty who races in a championship against modern engines in the hope of impressing a first-class carriage, Pearl.
+This 1984 British musical includes music by Lloyd Webber and lyrics by Richard Stilgoe, though later productions have included additional lyrics from other lyricists and additional music by Lloyd Webber’s son Alistair.
+Originally premiering on Broadway in 1987 at the Gershwin Theatre, Starlight Express has been revised many times.
+Since then, it has received several worldwide tours and is currently being staged in London to much acclaim.

 Cricket

-The last original musical that Tim Rice and Andrew Lloyd Webber penned together, Cricket is a short musical commissioned for Queen Elizabeth’s 60th birthday celebration.
+The last original musical that Rice and Lloyd Webber penned together, Cricket is a short musical commissioned for Queen Elizabeth’s 60th birthday celebration.
 It was first performed at Windsor Castle in 1986.
-The comic plot follows star cricket player Donald torn between his team and his girlfriend Emma, as she decides to abandon watching cricket for an exciting life at the race track with Vincent.
-Cricket is entirely sung-through, with no spoken dialogue.
-This musical was produced only two times after its performance at Windsor Castle and has not debuted on Broadway.
+The comic plot follows star cricket player Donald, who is torn between his team and his girlfriend, Emma, as she decides to abandon watching cricket for an exciting life at the racetrack with Vincent.
+Cricket is entirely sung through, with no spoken dialogue.
+This musical was produced only twice after its performance at Windsor Castle and has not debuted on Broadway.
 Lloyd Webber used some of the tunes from this musical in his later shows Aspect of Love and Sunset Boulevard.

 The Phantom of the Opera

-This iconic musical is based on the 1910 French novel of the same name by Gaston Lervoux, and the story follows Christine Daae, who becomes the obsession of a mysterious Phantom, living in the subterranean labyrinth beneath the Paris Opera House.
-With music by Andrew Lloyd Webber, lyrics by Charles Hart, and a libretto by Lloyd Webber and Richard Stilgoe, this musical is currently the longest-running show in Broadway history.
-The Phantom of the Opera premiered on Broadway in 1988 at the Majestic Theatre and continues to play at the Majestic, prior to the industry-wide shut down in March of 2020.
-The production received 10 Tony Award nominations, winning seven including Best Musical.
-The show has gone on to receive numerous US and UK tours and is a famous part of Broadway history.
+This iconic musical is based on the 1910 French novel of the same name by Gaston Lervoux.
+It tells the story of Christine Daae, who becomes the obsession of a mysterious Phantom living in the subterranean labyrinth beneath the Paris Opera House.
+With music by Lloyd Webber, lyrics by Charles Hart, and a libretto by Lloyd Webber and Stilgoe, this musical is currently the longest-running show in Broadway history.
+The Phantom of the Opera premiered on Broadway in 1988 at the Majestic Theatre.
+The production received 10 Tony Award nominations, winning seven, including Best Musical.
+It has gone on to receive numerous U.S. and U.K. tours.
+The show closed after 35 years on Broadway in April 2023.

 Aspects of Love

-This musical features a book and music by Andrew Lloyd Webber with lyrics by Don Black and Charles Hart.
-Its story is based on the novella of the same name by David Garnett, on the romantic entanglements of a group over a period of 17 years.
+This musical features a book and music by Lloyd Webber with lyrics by Black and Hart.
+It is based on the novella of the same name by David Garnett, about the romantic entanglements of a group over a period of 17 years.
 The Broadway production opened in 1990 at the Broadhurst Theatre and received six Tony Award nominations.
-This musical features some tunes adapted from an earlier show, Cricket.
+This musical features some tunes adapted from Cricket.

 Sunset Boulevard

-Sunset Boulevard follows the story of Norma Desmond, a faded star of the silent screen era, who meets screenwriter, Joe Gillis.
-With music by Andrew Lloyd Webber and lyrics and book by Don Black and Christopher Hampton, this musical premiered on Broadway in 1994 at the Minskoff Theatre.
+Sunset Boulevard follows the story of Norma Desmond, a faded star of the silent screen era, who meets screenwriter Joe Gillis.
+With music by Lloyd Webber and lyrics and book by Black and Christopher Hampton, this musical premiered on Broadway in 1994 at the Minskoff Theatre.
 Nominated for 11 Tony Awards, Sunset Boulevard ultimately won seven, including Best Musical that year.
-The musical has received several long runs and extensive tours.
+The musical has received several long runs and extensive tours, including a return to Broadway in 2017 with original Broadway star Glenn Close.
+This year, after an acclaimed run in London, visionary director Jamie Lloyd’s production will open on Broadway at the St. James Theatre with Nicole Scherzinger starring as Norma Desmond.

 Whistle Down the Wind

-This musical features music composed by Andrew Lloyd Webber, who also helped to co-write the book with Patricia Knop and Gale Edwards, with lyrics by Jim Steinman.
+This musical features music composed by Lloyd Webber, who also cowrote the book with Patricia Knop and Gale Edwards, and lyrics by Jim Steinman.
 Whistle Down the Wind is based on the 1961 film of the same name.
-The show premiered at the National Theatre in Washington D.C. in 1996 but has never been produced on Broadway.
+The show premiered at the National Theatre in Washington, D.C., in 1996, but has never been produced on Broadway.
 It was reworked and has gone on to premiere on the West End and receive several tours.

 The Beautiful Game

-With music by Andrew Lloyd Webber and lyrics by Ben Elton, The Beautiful Game follows a story of a group of teenagers growing up during The Trouble in Belfast, Northern Ireland.
-The show premiered in 2000 at the Cambridge Theatre in London and has seen a few productions on the Off-West End and Australia.
+With music by Lloyd Webber and lyrics by Ben Elton, The Beautiful Game follows a story of a group of teenagers growing up during The Troubles in Belfast, Northern Ireland.
+The show premiered in 2000 at the Cambridge Theatre in London and has seen a few productions Off–West End and in Australia.
 The Beautiful Game has never premiered on Broadway.
-One of the most successful songs from the show was cut and re-worked into the following show, Love Never Dies.
+One of the most successful songs from the show was cut and reworked into Lloyd Webber’s following show, Love Never Dies.

 The Woman in White

-The Woman in White is a musical with music by Andrew Lloyd Webber and lyrics by David Zippel, with a book by Charlotte Jones.
-The story is based on the 1860 novel The Woman in White by Wilkie Collins, and elements of 1866 The Signal-Man by Charles Dickens.
+The Woman in White is a musical with music by Lloyd Webber and lyrics by David Zippel, with a book by Charlotte Jones.
+The story is based on the 1860 novel by Wilkie Collins, and elements of Charles Dickens‘s 1866 work The Signal-Man.
 It premiered on London’s West End in 2004.
-After receiving cuts and improvements, the show then opened on Broadway at the Marquis Theatre in 2005, closing after three months, making it one of Lloyd Webber’s shortest-running shows.
-Since then, it has received a West End revival in 2017.
+After receiving cuts and improvements, the show then opened on Broadway at the Marquis Theatre in 2005, but closed after three months, making it one of Lloyd Webber’s shortest-running shows.
+It has since received a West End revival in 2017.

 Love Never Dies

-The sequel to the iconic The Phantom of the Opera, Love Never Dies is composed by Andrew Lloyd Webber with lyrics by Glenn Slater, and a book by Lloyd Webber, Ben Elton, Frederick Forsyth, and Slater.
-The plot is loosely adapted on The Phantom of Manhattan, adapted from Forsyth’s 1999 novel.
-The show premiered on the West End in 2010, with plans to bring a production to Broadway, though those plans were never accomplished.
-The show has received many productions worldwide, most recently a World Tour in 2020.
-These plans for the production have been delayed due to the COVID-19 pandemic, and this show was made available on The Shows Must Go On!, Lloyd Webber’s YouTube channel for a limited time in April 2020.
+The sequel to the iconic The Phantom of the Opera, Love Never Dies is composed by Lloyd Webber with lyrics by Glenn Slater, and a book by Lloyd Webber, Elton, Frederick Forsyth, and Slater.
+The plot is loosely adapted from The Phantom of Manhattan, Forsyth’s 1999 novel.
+The show premiered on the West End in 2010, with plans to bring a production to Broadway, though those plans never came to fruition.
+The show has received many productions worldwide, and in 2023 a special concert on London’s West End, with Norm Lewis as the Phantom and Celinde Schoenmaker as Christine.

 The Wizard of Oz

-The Wizard of Oz features a book adapted by Andrew Lloyd Webber and Jeremy Sams, with some Harold Arlen and E.Y.
-Harburg songs from the film.
-Some additional music is written by Andrew Lloyd Webber, and lyrics by Tim Rice.
-The story that this musical follows is based on the 1939 film of the same name, following the story of Dorothy as she travels through the land of Oz.
-The Wizard of Oz premiered on the West End in 2011 and has received two tours through Toronto & North America, and Australia.
-The musical has not yet made its Broadway debut as of this time, though a new production is scheduled to premiere in Leicester in 2021.
+The Wizard of Oz features a book adapted by Lloyd Webber and Jeremy Sams, with some Harold Arlen and E.Y.
+Harburg songs from the classic 1939 film.
+Some additional music is written by Lloyd Webber and lyrics by Rice.
+It follows the story of Dorothy as she travels through the land of Oz.
+The Wizard of Oz premiered on the West End in 2011 and has received two tours through Toronto and America, and Australia.
+The musical has not yet made its Broadway debut as of this time, but has received numerous runs in the U.K., returning to London’s West End just this summer at the Gillian Lynne Theatre.

 Stephen Ward

-Stephen Ward is based on the 1963 Profumo affair, featuring the War Minister John Profumo and the socialite Stephen Ward, who introduces him to Christine Keeler, his new mistress – who was also involved with a Russian spy.
-Featuring music by Andrew Lloyd Webber, and lyrics and book by Don Black and Christopher Hampton, the musical premiered on London’s West End in 2013.
+Stephen Ward is based on the 1963 Profumo affair, when socialite Stephen Ward introduces war minister John Profumo to Christine Keeler, his new mistress — who was also involved with a Russian spy.
+Featuring music by Lloyd Webber and book and lyrics by Black and Hampton, the musical premiered on London’s West End in 2013.
 This show has not seen further productions yet, nor has it premiered on Broadway.

 School of Rock

-This rock musical features music by Andrew Lloyd Webber, with lyrics by Glenn Slater and a book by Julian Fellowes.
-School of Rock is based on the 2003 film of the same name, with a story that follows Dewey Finn, a rock singer and guitarist who pretends to be a substitute teacher at a prep school.
-This musical made its Broadway debut and world premiere at the Winter Garden Theatre in 2015 and was nominated for four Tony Awards.
-This musical marked the first time since 1971 with Jesus Christ Superstar that a Lloyd Webber musical premiered on Broadway rather than in the West End.
-Since then, the musical has seen productions on the West End, as well as a US tour.
-A UK and Ireland tour was announced to open in 2021 but has been postponed due to the pandemic.
+This rock musical features music by Lloyd Webber, with lyrics by Slater and a book by Julian Fellowes.
+Based on the 2003 film of the same name, it follows Dewey Finn, a rock singer and guitarist who pretends to be a substitute teacher at a prep school.
+The musical made its Broadway debut and world premiere at the Winter Garden Theatre in 2015 and was nominated for four Tony Awards.
+It marked the first time since 1971, with Jesus Christ Superstar, that a Lloyd Webber musical premiered on Broadway rather than in the West End.
+Since then, the musical has seen productions on the West End, as well as a U.S. tour.